The cybersecurity threat landscape

 Political interference/cyberwarfare

-Cyber warfare can involve sabotage (e.g., Stuxnet attributed to the United States and Israel); Malware attacks on financial institutions (e.g., WannaCry and Petya ransomware attributed to North Korea).
+Cyber warfare can involve sabotage (e.g., Stuxnet, attributed to the United States and Israel) and malware attacks on financial institutions (e.g., WannaCry and Petya ransomware, attributed to North Korea).

 Risk in higher education (industry in focus)